 Barrier Free Entrances

-There are white boards in each patient room to help us to provide you with the best care possible.
+There are whiteboards in each patient room to help us to provide you with the best care possible.
 We encourage you to fill these out with your team and make sure they’re updated regularly.
 They’re an excellent way for caregivers to get to know their patients, and for patients and families to share what’s important to them regarding their goals for care.
 The whiteboards identify who is involved in a patient’s care, describe important actions that healthcare providers take to keep our patients and families safe, and much more.
-All of these actions help to guide conversations and remind patients and families about key safety factors.
+All of these actions help guide conversations and remind patients and families that we are equal partners in safety.

 Click here to see an example